Yankees vs. Giants predictions, Kalshi trades today: Model reveals picks for MLB Opening Day 2026

 Here's a look at the best trades you can make at Kalshi as the 2026 MLB season starts off with Giants vs. Yankees

 The 2026 MLB season starts Wednesday with a Netflix special standalone game, the San Francisco Giants hosting the New York Yankees.
 You can get a jump on using the latest Kalshi promo code and make trades to start building your portfolio for the long season.
 We'll use recommendations from the SportsLine Projection Model, which simulates every game 10,000 times.
-It was a profitable 35-29 on top-rated MLB money-line picks last season.
-It also excelled at making MLB home run prop betting picks in 2025, returning nearly 30 units of profit.
-Anybody following its MLB betting picks at sportsbooks and on betting sites could have seen strong returns.
+It was 35-29 on top-rated MLB picks last season.

 Kalshi is offering a sign-up bonus for new players.
 Visit our Kalshi promo code review for full details.